Niharika011205/Hybrid_Recommendation_System-Using-ML-/README.md

-# Amazon Prime Video - Hybrid Recommendation System
+# Hybrid Recommendation System using ML

 A sophisticated recommendation engine that combines **Content-Based Filtering** and **Collaborative Filtering** to suggest movies and TV shows from Amazon Prime Video's catalog.